nukeTK/DigiGo/account-abstraction/README.md

 This dir is for PoC of integrating Biconomy SDK, Safe with Account Abstraction, contains smart-contract, bundler, and sample frontend.

+This implementation may get complicated, so I set up a different dev environment from the app.

 ## Motivation

 ### Safe